 ServiceControl events

-The ServiceControl events are not supported by the transport adapter.
-The endpoint that handles these events has to be configured in such a way that it can directly communicate with ServiceControl.
-It is advised that such an endpoint does not process any other message types.
+ServiceControl events are not supported by the transport adapter.
+The endpoint that handles these events must be configured in such a way that it can directly communicate with ServiceControl.
+Such an endpoint should not process any other message types.

 Queue configuration